mesutdokumaci1/TRAVELSAFE/README.md

-Privacy Policy for TravelSafe: Hidden Cam Finder
+Privacy Policy

-Last Updated: January 25, 2026
+Last updated: January 2026

-TravelSafe ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.
+TravelSafe respects your privacy.
+This Privacy Policy explains how we collect, use, and protect your information when you use the TravelSafe mobile application.

-1. Information We Access
+Information We Collect
-Our app requires access to certain features of your device to function correctly.
-We do NOT collect or store this data on our servers; it is processed locally on your device.

-Camera: Used solely for visual glint detection and AI analysis to identify hidden camera lenses.
-No photos or videos are recorded, saved, or transmitted.
-Bluetooth: Used to scan for nearby tracking devices (like AirTags or unknown beacons) to ensure your privacy from physical tracking.
+TravelSafe does not collect, store, or share any personally identifiable information.

+The app may access the following device features solely to provide core functionality:
+• Camera – used for detecting camera lenses and infrared light
+• Motion Sensors – used for the anti-theft alarm feature
+• Magnetometer – used to detect magnetic fields
-Local Network: Used to scan your Wi-Fi network for suspicious connected devices, such as hidden IP cameras.
+• Local Network Access – used to scan nearby devices on your Wi-Fi network

-Location: We may request location access to identify the Wi-Fi network name (SSID), which is required by iOS for network scanning.
+All processing is performed locally on your device.
+No scanned data, images, or network information is transmitted to our servers or third parties.

+Subscriptions & Payments
+All payments and subscriptions are processed securely by Apple through the App Store.
+We do not have access to your payment information.

-2. Third-Party Services
+Third-Party Services
-We use third-party services that may collect information used to identify you:

-Google AdMob: Used to display advertisements.
-AdMob may collect device identifiers (IDFA) to provide personalized ads.
-You can manage this in your device settings.
-MacVendors API: Used to identify the manufacturer of devices found on your network.
-Only the MAC address prefix (first 6 characters) is sent to this API.
+TravelSafe does not use third-party analytics, advertising SDKs, or tracking technologies.

-3. Data Storage
+Data Security
-We do not have a backend server.
-All scan results and app data remain on your physical device.
-If you delete the app, all associated data is removed.
+We take reasonable measures to protect your data.
+Since TravelSafe does not store user data, there is no risk of data leakage from our servers.

-4. Children’s Privacy
+Children’s Privacy
-Our app is not intended for children under 13.
-We do not knowingly collect personal data from children.
+TravelSafe is not intended for children under the age of 13 and does not knowingly collect personal data from children.

+Changes to This Policy
+We may update this Privacy Policy from time to time.
+Any changes will be posted on this page.

-5. Contact Us
+Contact Us
-If you have any questions regarding this Privacy Policy, please contact us at: [YOUR_EMAIL_HERE]# IOS
+If you have any questions about this Privacy Policy, please contact us at: support@yourdomain.com